huijing/personal-website-v3/src/content/blog/2020-04-28-nexmo-stream-basic-video-chat.md

 });
 ```

 Next, we'll create the `viewer.js` file for the `viewer.html` page.
-Similar to what we did for the `viewer.html`, click on *New File* again, but this time, add the Javascript files to the `public` folder instead.
+Similar to what we did for the `viewer.html`, click on _New File_ again, but this time, add the JavaScript files to the `public` folder instead.

 Your project folder should now look like this: